 Macy’s tiny house has been widely publicized in mainstream media for its distinct, modern design and bafflingly low construction cost.
 It’s a little easier to understand how someone could build a home that looks this good for under $12,000 when you hear how much work she put into minimizing her costs.
 But she’s always been frugal, so she didn’t mind spending countless hours on cost-saving tasks like disassembling “80 or so” pallets to use as her siding, or preparing her atypical trailer for her tiny house build.

 You can never know where a path will take you, but when Macy chased her dream and followed her instincts, she ended up achieving more than she expected.
-This post is a preview of my visit with Macy, but there’s much more in my ebook Life in a Tiny House, or sign up for my mailing list for more inspiring stories of people who make unlikely choices to improve their lives.
+This post is a preview of my visit with Macy, but there’s much more in my ebook Life in a Tiny House.

 Designing for One, with Flexibility for Two